pulumi/pulumi-hugo/themes/default/content/blog/testing-in-practice/index.md

 <!--more-->

-Cloud engineering testing differs from application testing becausemultiple dependencies between components can have high latency.
+Cloud engineering testing differs from application testing because multiple dependencies between components can have high latency.
 Let's examine these dependencies using an [example application](https://github.com/pulumi/examples/tree/master/aws-stackreference-architecture) composed of an application layer, a database layer, and a network layer.
 We can visualize these dependencies with Pulumi's resource graph.The graph is constructed from the [inputs]({{< relref "/docs/intro/concepts/inputs-outputs" >}}) needed to create a resource.

 The resource graph for the application layer shows many dependencies.
 The application deploys containers in AWS Fargate, which are instantiated with an application service that requires a service definition with many inputs.